Skip to content

 Part 0: Project Setup

-0.1 Create a GitHub Repository
+0.1 Create a GitHub repository

 1. Go to github.com/new

-2. Repository name: eda-assignment (or similar)
+2. Repository name: eda-assignment

 3. Set to Public, check "Add a README", add a Python .gitignore